orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pbclassif.rst

 * **Custom mode:** The user indicates the target number of samples for each image.

-The different behaviours for each mode and strategy are described as follows.
+The different behaviors for each mode and strategy are described as follows.

 :math:`T_i( c )` and :math:`N_i( c )` refers resp. to the total number and needed number of samples in image :math:`i` for class :math:`c`.
 Let's call :math:`L` the total number of